Lesson video

 The image we have on the screen is best guess at this point in time.

-Chronicles described her as being very beautiful, but it's entirely possible bordering unlikely that this is just a polite way of describing any high-born woman from the mediaeval period.
+But it's entirely possible, bordering unlikely, that this is just a polite way of describing any high-born woman from the medieval period.

-We get this description of high women quite frequently without going into any real detail about what her appearance actually is.
+We get this description of high-born women quite frequently without going into any real detail about what her appearance actually is.

 So as a result, we just don't know what she looked like.